 During your time here you'll also have the chance to explore Alnwick Castle itself.
 This magnificent medieval border fortress was extensively restored in the 19th Century, was the location used as Brancaster Castle in Downton Abbey's 2014 Christmas special, and now features a Downton Abbey exhibition of photography, costumes, and props.
 Newmarket guests are entitled to a specially negotiated entry rate, payable to your Tour Manager on site.

-In the mid-afternoon we'll begin our journey home, arriving back in the local area by early to mid evening.
+In the mid afternoon we'll begin our journey home, arriving back at your pick-up point by early-to-mid evening.